PistachioPony/gamesparks-docs/Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md

 ![](img/Partial/2.png)

-### Creating the script to process the query event
+### Creating the Script to Process the Query Event

 This script is a little more involved.
 The basic mongo find operators do not support getting a partial document, however the aggregation framework does.
 We are using an undocumented feature of the JavaScript API to access the aggregation framework, whilst it works ok for cases where a single document is being processed, we have not fully completed the testing cycle for multiple documents (we'll keep you posted on that).